smileart/sanigate/README.md

 # Just analyse the script and don't pipe it further (notice the flag)
 cat ./scripts/evil.sh | sanigate -p

-# An example of a real-world script which takes really long to analyse
+# An example of a real-world script which takes really long to analyse (and due to complexity might be a false[?] positive)
 curl -fsSL https://get.casaos.io | sanigate | sudo bash

 # An example of a normal "safe" script you might encounter and would like to run
 curl -sS https://webi.sh/webi | sanigate | bash

+# Devbox is a good one (although it's a good example of a script that downloads/installs something else and runs it too)
+# Which might be a huge security risk in itself (but that's a different story)
+curl -fsSL https://get.jetify.com/devbox | sanigate | bash

 # Another good one.
 The author of this one calls this installation method "gullible".
 Fair enough.
 curl -Lsf https://sh.benthos.dev | sanigate | bash